 Batteries are also prominent in wastage.
 But you can save a lot of money and unnecessary carbon emissions by using rechargeable batteries.
 All major brands such as Duracell and Rayovac manufacture reusable alternatives to their popular batteries.
 For each rechargeable battery, 1,500 single-use batteries are spared from landfills and recycling.

 Swapping disposable for reusables

 If you look into your weekly waste, you might spot single-use items such as kitchen towel, water bottles and straws.
 By taking a look at these items – and seeing which ones you use frequently – you can begin to make big changes in the amount of stuff you throw away.

 Kitchen rolls can be replaced with washable cloths – and you don’t need to buy anything new.
 Just cut up an old holey t-shirt of cotton bed sheet.
-Menstrual products can also be replaced with washable pads or a reusable cup.
+People are switching to reusable fabric toilet paper to save money and help the planet, while menstrual products can also be replaced with washable pads or a reusable cup.
 Instead of clingfilm, look for items such as beeswax wraps.
 You can even make your own at home with beeswax and a piece of cotton, as this tutorial shows.